emptymalei/deep-learning/dl/time-series/timeseries-forecast.naive.md

 ## Simple Exponential Smoothing

-Simple Exponential Smoothing (SES) is a naive smoothing method to account for the historical values of a time series, when forecasting.
+Simple Exponential Smoothing (SES) is a naive smoothing method to account for the historical values of a time series when forecasting.
 The expanded form of SES is[^Hyndman2021]

 $$
 y(t) = \alpha ( y(t-1) + (1-\alpha) y(t-2) + (1-\alpha)^2 y(t-3) + \cdots )